Gmonster1st/ci-demo-html/README.md

 # ci-demo-html
-Just a simple html page
+Just a simple html page for demostrational purposes